-As I found out while visiting this Andean nation, Bolivia has a lot of delicious food to offer.
+As I found out while visiting this Andean nation, the food in Bolivia is delicious.
 From market stalls to fancy restaurants, you will never run out of possibilities to try yet another dish.
 I’ve put together my favourite ones below, so you know what to ask for.

 Also, if you want to learn more about Bolivian food, I recommend joining a foodie tour.
 We went with Red Cap Tours in La Paz, which was lots of fun and also very tasty.

-But for now, let me recommend the food I enjoyed most while travelling through Bolivia.
+But for now, let me recommend the Bolivian dishes I enjoyed most while travelling through the country.

 #1 Pique Macho